Skip to Content

 UK Hearing Loss Statistics for 2026

-Overview | Hearing Loss in the UK | Types of hearing loss | Tinnitus stats | The age factor | Impact on quality of life | Dementia risk | Key organisations and resources
+Overview | Hearing Loss in the UK | Types of hearing loss | Tinnitus stats | The age factor | Impact on quality of life | Dementia risk | Conclusion | Key organisations and resources

-Last Hearing Aid UK Update:
+Last Hearing Aid UK Update: 22

 Hearing loss is common in the UK

-These are worrying numbers with concerning consequences when left untreated, as hearing loss is known to greatly affect impact quality of life, and is associated with loneliness and social isolation, with a higher risk of cognitive decline.
+These are worrying numbers with concerning consequences when left untreated, as hearing loss is known to greatly impact the quality of life, and is associated with loneliness and social isolation, with a higher risk of cognitive decline.

 Hearing loss classification and economic impact

-Hearing ringing in your ears?
 Around 30% of people in the UK will, at some point in their lives, experience tinnitus, and around 1 in 7 adults are living with permanent tinnitus right now.

-Age factor:
+Age factor

-Has your hearing deteriorated?
 Hearing loss becomes more common as you age.

 • 80% of people above the age of 70 experience some level of hearing loss.
 (Source for both points: RNID)

-Impact on quality of life:
+Impact on quality of life

 Does hearing loss make you miss out on conversations or cause you to avoid socialising?
 You're not alone.